One “common” question we receive (multiple times a week) is when to hit hybrids vs. when to hit irons.

 When accuracy is more critical – iron.

 Always remember – if there is a question if the hybrid will get the ball out of rough or not, use iron and get back into the fairway.
-Combinations are great clubs from “mild” rough but can get you in trouble if rough is too broad.
+Hybrids are great clubs from “mild” rough but can get you in trouble if rough is too broad.

 Scenario #2: Ball in Fairway Bunker